 20110264671 – Document Scoring Based on Document Content Update

 20110029542 – Document Scoring based on Document Inception Date

 20110022605 – Document Scoring based on Link-Based Criteria

 20100138421 – Identifying Inadequate Search Content

 20070094255 – Document Scoring Based on Link-Based Criteria

 20070094254 – Document Scoring Based on Document Inception Date

 20050071741 – Information retrieval based on historical data

 I used the following as an introduction to a series of posts I wrote about what I thought were some patents that people doing SEO should be aware of – 10 Most Important SEO Patents: Part 1 – The Original PageRank Patent Application

-There are others who write a fair amount about search related patents and white papers, and I wanted include them in this post as well.
+Others write a fair amount about search-related patents and white papers, and I wanted to include them in this post as well.